 1999 Exemplary Program Initiative

-1945, and has operated its PATH program for the past six years.
+operated its PATH program out of the Stout Street Clinic for the

-Services nominated The Salvation Army as a PATH exemplary program
+Department of Human Services nominated CCH as an exemplary program

 for FY 1999.

 "This is an agency that has opened its doors and brought people

 out of the cold in more ways than one," Bennett said.

 One of three PATH-funded local providers in Colorado, CCH received

 $155,235 in PATH funding in FY 1999 - more than 75 percent of its

 total budget for services for homeless people with serious mental

 illnesses.
 Using PATH funds, CCH employed nine staff members and